AbdullahNasser98/Tahaluf-project/Task-2 (Cloth classification)/README.md

 | ----------- | ----------- |
 | RF | 1 |

+This model's rf is 1 because we have the same stride=1, padding='valid', and kernel=2, constant across all our layers

 ### FLOPs & MACCs:
 One way to get an idea of the speed of your model (inference time) is to simply count how many computations it does.
 We typically count this as FLOPS, floating point operations per second.
 A slight variation of this is MACCs or multiply-accumulate operations, also known as MADDs.
 <br>